Avoid these issues and keep your company off this list

 Lessons: Think before you type.
 Better yet, hire a PR professional to manage your social media accounts for you.

 Every social media site has different rules and attracts diverse audiences.
 It takes expertise, great writing skills and time to manage it all.
 Let the professionals at Axia Public Relations handle your social media.
 We will help you develop the right content at the right time to increase website traffic and engage your target audience.
-Contact us today or download our free e-book The Essential Social Media Management Guide for more information and tips.
+Contact us today or download our e-book The Essential Social Media Management Guide for more information and tips.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked with Axia since December 2013.
 Connect with Axia Public Relations on Twitter at @axiapr.